 The QIDAM will provide a bridge between clinical and technical users by using intuitive or clinical names for classes and attributes.
 Technical jargon for names will be avoided.
 Classes should be unambiguous, well defined, and non-overlapping so that users of the model can distinguish when to use different model elements.

-Data element in the QIDAM need to relate in a way that is intuitive both to authors of eCQMs and CDS artifacts as well as to users of them.
+Data elements in the QIDAM need to relate in a way that is intuitive to authors of eCQMs and CDS artifacts, and to users of them.
 Categories or classes and the states associated with them will be clearly defined.

 Additional established principles of usability to be met by the QIDAM include: